If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

 When you send

-curl requests to a healthy CloudBees Core master it responds with the
+curl requests to a healthy CloudBees Core controller it responds with the

 HTTP/1.1 200 OK status.

-A healthy CloudBees Core master should be accessible on the network.
+A healthy CloudBees Core controller should be accessible on the network.
 Open a Linux terminal on any appropriate desktop and run

 curl -I http://example.com/mm1/login